gianarb/gianarb.github.com/_posts/2016-03-25-happy-docker-bday-and-thanks.markdown

 date:   2016-03-25 10:08:27
 categories: [post]
 img: /img/dockerbday.png
-tags: [docker, event]
+tags: [docker, event, meetup, community, open source, devops, docker captain]
 summary: "Just a post to say thanks docker for your awesome community and happy birthday!"
 priority: 0.6
-changefreq: yearly
 ---
 Just a post to say thanks docker for your awesome community and happy birthday!